JoseJulianMosqueraFuli/blog-application/readme.md

 ## Getting started

-To run this API on your local machine, follow these steps:
+To run this application using Docker, make sure you have Docker installed on your machine.
+Follow these steps:

 1. Clone the repository: